Integralist/Style-Guides/JavaScript Style Guide.md

 ##Unit testing

 Testing your code is very important and we should all do it.
-Personally, even though I know how important it is, I still don't write tests very often (*I work in an environment where code needs to be written fast and so time spent desiging and building out an API just isn't feasible*).
+Personally, even though I know how important it is, I still don't write tests very often (*I work in an environment where code needs to be written fast and so time spent designing and building out an API just isn't feasible*).

 That being said I do try whenever possible (e.g. when working on personal projects to unit test - or better yet practice TDD - my code).